China to India: The Great Manufacturing Migration

 For decades, Shenzhen symbolised the rise of China's manufacturing might.
 With its high-tech zones, advanced infrastructure, and low-cost labour, it became the hub for electronics, textiles, and consumer goods.
 However, the global landscape has shifted:

-Tariffs: The U.S.-China trade war and up to 125% tariffs have made Shenzhen-made products prohibitively expensive.
+Tariffs: The U.S.-China trade war, along with up to 125% tariffs, has made Shenzhen-made products prohibitively expensive.

 Labour Costs: Wages in Chinese industrial zones have steadily risen, reducing the cost advantage.